Boeing sees 787 airborne in weeks; timetable questioned

 | TOKYO/NEW YORK

-TOKYO/NEW YORK Boeing Co(BA.N) said Friday that its 787 Dreamliner jets could be airborne within weeks using a new battery system that includes safeguards against overheating, a prediction that drew skepticism from some regulators and industry experts.
+TOKYO/NEW YORK Boeing Co(BA.N) said Friday its 787 Dreamliner jets could be airborne within weeks using a new battery system that includes safeguards against overheating, a prediction that drew scepticism from some regulators and industry experts.

 Japanese regulators immediately warned that the timetable was impossible to predict, in part because investigators still do not know what had caused lithium-ion batteries to overheat on two 787s.

-"At this time we are not yet in a position to say when flights will restart," said Shigeru Takano, the air transport safety director at Japan's Civil Aviation Board, which will assess and approve Boeing's proposed fix.
+"At this time we are not yet in a position to say when flights will restart," said Shigeru Takano, the air transport safety director at Japan's Civil Aviation Board (CAB), which will assess and approve Boeing's proposed fix.

-Boeing's timetable also put the company at risk of missing a deadline if approval takes longer than expected, adding to a history of missed deadlines that have bedevilled the 787 Dreamliner.
+Boeing's timetable also put the company at risk of missing a deadline if approval takes longer than expected, adding to a history of missed deadlines that has bedevilled the Dreamliner.

 Regulators grounded Dreamliners worldwide in January after a battery caught fire on a Japan Airlines Co (9201.T) 787 jet at Boston's Logan airport and a battery melted on an All Nippon Airways Co (9202.T) flight in Japan.